Sign Up Here To Access A free Course on Clarity For Your Vision, Job Hunting or Launching Your Dream Business!

 And if you’re anything like I was six years ago, you’re unsure about HOW you’re supposed to get there.

-Today, I’m a career coach, empowering 20somethings and 30somethings around the world to discover their authentic careers, land more job offers and launch their dream businesses – but back then I was winning awards for my work as a national security expert for the Pentagon.
+Today, I’m a career coach, empowering people around the world to discover their authentic careers, land more job offers and launch their dream businesses – but back then I was winning awards for my work as a national security expert for the Pentagon.

 Yes, THE Pentagon.

 Needless to say, the leap from national security professional to career coach is not a natural transition… So you’re probably wondering how I got from there to here.

 In 2008, when I was living in France, I saw a man hit his wife across the face in broad daylight.
 No one around us flinched.
 I was in tears.

 Watching this abuse got me thinking about the role government plays in protecting people, both on a human level and on a national level; this moment solidified my interest in pursuing a career in counterterrorism.

 I set out to learn as much as I could: I read everything, mastered Arabic and French, and traveled to some of the darkest and most remote corners of the world, convinced that I would be the next Maya from Zero Dark Thirty.
 Before the ink dried on my undergraduate diploma, I was already preparing to start an international relations Master’s program in the Department of War Studies at King’s College London.